NikKowPHP/mi/src/content/book/en/chapters/chapter-14.md

 ---
-title: "Chapter 14: The Conductor's Legacy: The Final Performance"
+title: "Chapter 14: The Conductor's Legacy: Navigating Disappointment and Building a Self-Tuning Orchestra"
 ---
 ### **Chapter 14: The Conductor's Legacy: The Final Performance**
 #### Navigating Disappointment and Building a Self-Tuning Orchestra